rockstardotb/django-customizable-blog/README.md

         },
     ]

-Next, create a templates directory for us to store our html templates.
 Now our structure looks like this:

     ├── db.sqlite3
     ├── templates